 Photo Credit: Pic by B Rosen

-Disclosure: I’m a LifeLock Ambassador, this article is compensated.
+Disclosure: Thanks to LifeLock for making this post possible.
 As always my comments and opinions are my own.
 Mama Latina Tips Information Purposes Legal Disclosure

 Oh my gosh!
 Don’t even get me started on this!
 Those damn emails from Nigerians should be monitored by the FTC.
 They’re so invasive and so many ppl unfortunately fall for them.
 I got one about a condo just last week.
 Great tips.